Use Code proxyking15off for 15% off your order for a limited time!

 Allied fetch lands were first introduced in the Onslaught set and they’ve been a vital part of Magic ever since.
 A few years later, Zendikar brought us the enemy fetch lands, and now there’s a fetch for every color pair.

 While Mirage brought us the original fetch lands, the problem is they enter the battlefield tapped, making them too slow for most competitive formats.
-In many cases it’s not worth even reading the text on lands that unconditionally enter the battlefield tapped; with the exception of triomes and utility lands like Boseiju, Who Shelters All, they kinda suck.
+In many cases it’s not worth even reading the text on lands that unconditionally enter the battlefield tapped; with the exception of triomes and a few utility lands, they kinda suck.

 Compared to standard fetches, slow fetch lands are extremely weak.
 In many cases, you are better off running a basic land in the slot.
 Onslaught fetch lands and Zendikar fetches are excellent because they come into play untapped.
 And frankly, the hit of one life is a small downside for the tempo.